A contact center is a central point from where you can contact.

 In an on-premises scenario, the company that owns the contact center also owns and manages its own hardware and software.
 This requires staffing and IT investments that some companies choose to forgo by outsourcing those tasks to cloud providers or hosting companies.

-Suppliers Contact Center
+Vendors Contact Center

 F.A.Q about Contact Center